Pruning has a disparate impact on model accuracy: Mitigation solution and evaluation

 A similar trend can be seen in Figure \ref{fig:mitigation_pruning-2} that reports results on CIFAR (left) and SVHN (right).
 Both use the ten class labels as protected attributes.
 These results clearly illustrate the ability of the mitigating solution to preserve highly accurate models.

+A comparison of the ``full'' (Equation \ref{eq:LD_slow}) and ``relaxed'' (Equation \ref{eq:LD_fast}) versions of the proposed mitigation solutions is provided in Table~\ref{tab:full_relaxed_results}.
+We note that while the "full" version leads to fairer results, the reduction in the various groups accuracy is often insubstantial.
+We also note that the running time of the "full" version is largely (over an order magnitude) longer than the relaxed counterpart.
+This is due to the calculation of gradient norms and the Hessian terms associated with each group.

 \paragraph{Effects on fairness.} The section next illustrates the ability of the proposed solution to achieve fair pruned models.
+Table \ref{tab:protected_attr_results} illustrates the results for the UTKFaces dataset with ethnicity as class labels and age as protected attributes for a CNN with two convolutional layers and three linear layers and prune amounts: 30\%, 50\%, 70\%, and 90\%.
+Notice how Fair Aft pruning and Fair both achieve relatively lesser fairness violations compared to the No mitigation and the Fair bf Pruning methods in most cases.

-The second and fourth subplots presented in Figures \ref{fig:mitigation_pruning-1} and \ref{fig:mitigation_pruning-2} illustrate the fairness violations obtained by the four models analyzed on different datasets and settings.
-The paper makes the following observations: First, all the plots exhibit a consistent trend in that the mitigation solution produces models which improve the fairness of the baseline, "{\sl No mitigation}" model.
+Next, the second and fourth subplots presented in Figures \ref{fig:mitigation_pruning-1} and \ref{fig:mitigation_pruning-2} illustrate the fairness violations obtained by the four models analyzed on different datasets and settings.
+We make the following observations: First, all the plots exhibit a consistent trend in that the mitigation solution produces models which improve the fairness of the baseline, "{\sl No mitigation}" model.
 Observe that, as already illustrated in Figure \ref{fig:example_mitigation}, the fair models tend to equalize the gradient norms and group Hessians components (and thus the distance to the decision boundary across groups).
 Thus, the resulting pruned models also attain better fairness, when compared to their standard counterparts.

 Next, notice that "{\sl Fair Aft Pruning}" often achieves better fairness violations than "{\sl Fair Bf Pruning}", especially at high pruning regimes.
 This is because the former has the advantage to apply the mitigation solution directly to the pruned model to ensure that the resulting model has low differences in gradient norms and group Hessians.
 The presentation also illustrates the application of the mitigation strategies both before and after pruning ({\sl Fair Both}) which shows once again the significance of applying the mitigation solution over the pruned network.